juangallostra/AltitudeEstimation/README.md

 Once this two things have been done it is time to load the firmware to the board and run this code.

-**Important**: Since the sensor calibration and bias computation is performed at startup, to get good results it is key to make sure that the board is properly orientated when powered up.
+**Important**: If using the above mentioned setup, the sensor calibration and bias computation is performed at startup.
+To get good results it is key to make sure that the board is properly orientated when powered up.
 The proper orientation is the one shown in the previous image (the one on the right).

 ## Usage